How to choose the right Performance Testing tool?

 • Scenario Mode: Manual and Goal-Oriented scenarios are two scenario modes.
 This is an optional requirement.
 If a tool has this feature then it is an add-on in the tool.

-• Scheduler: Test scheduling is also an optional feature to schedule a test in late night or weekends.
+• Scheduler: Test scheduling is also an optional feature to schedule a test late at night or at weekends.

 8. Parameterization

 To feed the user inputs like user name, password etc. parameterization option is a must.
-Parameter values can be provided by defining variables, simple text file, csv file or directly fetch from the database.
+Parameter values can be provided by defining variables, simple text files, csv file or directly fetching from the database.

 9. Correlation